-At the beach club, breakfast is 7am to 10am, lunch 11am to 4pm and dinner 6pm to 10.30pm.
-Julang only opens for dinner from 7pm to 11pm.
-And Apicine serves drinks and snacks from 10am to 10pm.
+At the beach club, breakfast is 7.30am to 10.30am, lunch and dinner menu is 12pm to 10pm.
+Julang seating is at 7.30pm daily, except Sundays.
+And Apicine serves drinks from 11am to 8pm and dinner from 12pm to 8pm.

 From 7am to 11pm you can dine in your room, and peckish night owls can order up a selection of snacks outside these hours.
 Those in villas can also call out the hotel’s chef to man their kitchen or barbecue.

 Cap Karoso is in the untamed paradise of Kodi on the left coast of the sunniest and lesser-travelled Indonesian isle Sumba, set between a luminous lagoon and a wild spread of hilly savannah, tropical forest and stepped rice paddies.